 You can start preparing for your roles and responsibilities as soon as the matching process is completed and the project teams are composed.
 Preparation is your chance to learn new skills, familiarize yourself with the latest trends and technologies, and make use of the wide variety of learning resources available to you via our learning management system (including our on-site library with real books!).

-Start to work on your challenge, accompanied by your fellow students and mentor.
+Start to work on your challenge, accompanied by your fellow students.

 Execution begins when you and your team start working on your project, have regular meetings with your team coach and consultant, and attend guilds.
 Besides your STS seminars and workshops and the weekly lectures followed by our casual get-together, there is little to distract you from driving your project forward.